denten-books/plain-text/1-metaphor.md

 such.
 They continue to live, but also become naturalized: that is understood literally.
 They create connections that with time become habituated and invisible to their users.
-In other words, taken for literal truth, the metaphor loses its metaphoric quality.
+In other words, taken for literal truth, the metaphor loses its quality of mediation of ferrying across.
 For example, for many readers the very idea of a "dead metaphor" itself may no longer evoke death.
-Perhaps they understand the "death" of the "dead metaphors" to function synonymously with "convention" or "idiom" without the gruesome connotations.[^ln4-dead] In Shelley's view, all metaphors are destined to become habituated in this way, only to be reborn again in poetry.
+Perhaps they understand the "death" of the "dead metaphors" to function synonymously with "convention" or "idiom" without the gruesome connotations.[^ln4-dead] Without connotation, that is without doing its job of invoking other related explanatory domains, the metaphor withers.
+In Shelley's view, all metaphors are destined to become habituated in this way, only to be reborn again in poetry.
 In its most generative form, metaphors actively produce new meaning.
-The creative juxtaposition between two as before unrelated domains brings new aspects of experience to light.
+The creative juxtaposition between two as before unrelated conceptual domains brings new aspects of experience to light.
 But with time, the poetic metaphor degrades into a tired cliché.
 It no longer "perpetuates understanding."
 It dies in a sense of becoming a mere shortcut to understanding.
 In Viktor Shklovsky's words, we "cease to experience" the trope.
 The metaphor "dries up" when we begin recognizing it without apprehension [@shklovsky_voskreshenie_1914].
 It no longer generates new connections between domains, but merely reinforces existing ones.
-Vilem Flusser's notes that habituated idiom proceeds "smoothly," giving us no pause, without "bumps or interruptions" [@flusser_freedom_2003, 13 and 82].
+Vilem Flusser notes that habituated idiom proceeds "smoothly," giving us no pause, without "bumps or interruptions" [@flusser_freedom_2003, 13 and 82].

 Lakoff famously took exception with the idea of dead metaphors, arguing that